openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/02-listing-installed-operators.md

 ![](installed-operators.png)

 It is possible that you may see other operators which have been enabled and are available.
-It will depend on what the cluster admin has setup.
+It will depend on what the cluster admin has previously setup.

 The list of installed operators, and what you can do with them through the web console, is determined from the instances of the `clusterserviceversion` resources which exist in a project.
 You can query them from the command line by running: